aayodipe/aayodipe-AWS-Training-Document/AWS/EC2/AMI.md

 There are community AMIs available; however, you run these at your own risk since there may be unknown packages installed on them.

-Another option is to use marketplace AMIs provided by vendors and partners that have vetted and known software already preconfigured.
+Another option is to use marketplace AMIs provided by vendors and partners that have vetted and known software already pre-configured.
 These AMIs often have an extra price per hour when running the instance.